|Job Title:||ICA Technician|

 - A good, practical understanding of operational plant and control systems is essential.
 As well as an understanding of Wonderware and ClearSCADA, relay logic and PLCs (Rockwell & Alan Bradley) which will include management and programming.

-- The ideal candidate will have the ability to read and fault find from circuit diagrams as well as have previous experience of inverter drives.
+- The ability to read and fault find from circuit diagrams as well as have previous experience of inverter drives.

 - Examples of some instrumentation you could be working on are: flow meters, pressure levels, ultrasonics and telemetry.